omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ### slipage estimation
 TO DO(Ben, Neo)

-For a regular market, sometimes the more you buy the higher the marginal exchange rate that you have to pay for each additional unit， sometimes you don't need to pay for extra money.
+For a regular market, sometimes the more you buy the higher the marginal exchange rate that you have to pay for each additional unit, sometimes you don't need to pay extra money.
 This is totally depends on the liquidity provided by the sellers(counterparties).

 <p align="center">
   <img width="512" alt="market states comparison" src="imgs/differentMarketStates.png">